soundhearddev/Terminel-Image/README.md

 Display an image in the terminal:

 ```
-terminal-image path/to/image.png
+timage path/to/image.png
 ```

-You can also add an optional delay (in seconds) before the program exits:
+You can also add an optional delay (in seconds) before the program starts:

 ```
-terminal-image path/to/image.png 5
+timage path/to/image.png 5
 ```

 ### preview